FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/system.rst

 2. Expiration reminder

-When the web interface lock screen function is turned on, the following prompt will appear after logging in to the interface:
+When the web interface Robot License Usage Time is turned on, the following prompt will appear after logging in to the interface:

 1)5 days before the expiration of the device, if you power on and log in successfully, a pop-up window will prompt the remaining days of the use period, which can be eliminated by resetting.